Coordinate Trainer

 Knowing coordinates instantly allows you to follow game notation, discuss positions with other players, study openings from books, and think about the board more efficiently.
 It is the chess equivalent of knowing the alphabet - everything else builds on top of it.

-How long does it take to memorise the coordinates?
+How long does it take to memorize the coordinates?

 Most players can identify any square within 2-3 seconds after about a week of daily 5-minute practice sessions.
 Full fluency - where coordinates feel automatic - typically takes 2-4 weeks of regular training.
 The key is short, consistent sessions rather than long, infrequent ones.